SlavkoPar/JSBelgrade-MERN/README.md

 &nbsp;&nbsp;}\
 We can concurrently **debug** Node and React

-### Try this Application at you local machine
+### Try this Application at your local machine
-First, clone this repository.
+  *  First, clone this repository.
-Install MongoDB at your local machine, or create free cloud MongoDB database.
+  *  Install MongoDB at your local machine, or create free cloud MongoDB database.
-After that enter connection string into the **.env** like I did, for example:
+  *  Enter connection string into the **.env** like I did, for example:
      **MY_MONGO_URI='mongodb://127.0.0.1:27017/JSBelgrade-MERN'**

 ### Generator
 ##### `yarn run generate-menu-meal`